marcellp/pawn-test/README.md

 pawn-test is a simple automated testing framework for PAWN code.
 The framework provides a number of functions for setting up and managing test suites and test cases.
-It was designed to be compatible with the PAWN compiler that comes with San Andreas: Multiplayer (Pawn 3.2.3664), but it should work with other PAWN projects as well.
+It was designed to be compatible with the PAWN compiler that comes with San Andreas: Multiplayer (Pawn 3.2.3664), but with a bit of tinkering it should work with other PAWN projects as well.

 Even though there exists a working testing environment for SA:MP (that would be `y_testing`), it is part of the YSI library, which many scripters do not want